-The deeming application process is coordinated by Manitoba Film & Music and is intended to occur during the pre-production phase.
-The Request for Deeming should be completed prior to the start of Principal Photography (positions identified during or after principal photography may be allowed depending on the circumstances).
+The deeming application process is coordinated by Manitoba Film & Music and begins during the pre-production phase.
+The request for deeming must be completed by the applicant corporation prior to the start of principal photography.
+Any positions identified during or after principal photography may be allowed depending on the circumstances.